 “Eat it slowly.
-It’s a little hard to chew, but its got a lot of nutrients in it that your body needs.”
+It’s a little hard to chew, but it’s got a lot of nutrients in it that your bodies need.”

 Another Sword walked over and said, “We’ve got them all laid out.
 Do you want to give them the farewell of honor?”

 “Yes, I would.”

 Sword Howard turned and followed a well worn path away from the little shack.

 “He’s bidding farewell to the warriors defeated in battle.”